syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.MVC/radial-menu.md

 ---
 layout: post
-title: Radial Menu with ##Platform_Name## SpeedDial Control | Syncfusion
+title: Radial Menu in ##Platform_Name## SpeedDial Control | Syncfusion
-description: Checkout and learn about Radial Menu with ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about radial menu and its customization in ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
 platform: ej2-asp-core-mvc
 control: Radial Menu
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Radial Menu in ASP.NET MVC Speed Dial
+# Radial Menu in ASP.NET MVC Speed Dial Control

-The ASP.NET MVC Speed Dial action items can be displayed in a circular patter like a radial menu by setting [Mode](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Mode) property.
+The action items in ASP.NET MVC Speed Dial can be displayed in a circular patter like a radial menu by setting [Mode](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Mode) property.
 You can customize the `Direction`, `StartAngle`, `EndAngle` and `Offset` by setting [SpeedDialRadialSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDialRadialSettings.html).

-## Radial Menu Direction
+## Radial Menu direction

 You can open the action items in either clockwise or anticlockwise by setting [Direction](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDialRadialSettings.html#Syncfusion_EJ2_Buttons_SpeedDialRadialSettings_Direction) property.
 The default value is `Auto` where the action items are displayed based on the `Position` property of the Speed Dial.